-Scientists discover how deadly skin cancer spreads into other parts of the bodyJanuary 3rd, 2013 in Cancer /
+Scientists discover how deadly skin cancer spreads into other parts of the bodyJanuary 3, 2013 in Medicine & Health / Cancer

 After recently announcing success in eliminating melanoma metastasis in laboratory experiments, scientists at Virginia Commonwealth University Massey Cancer Center have made another important discovery in understanding the process by which the gene mda-9/syntenin contributes to metastasis in melanoma (the spread of skin cancer) and possibly a variety of other cancers.